xenit-eu/docker-tomcat/README.md

 * `alfresco-4.2-centos`, `7.0.106-jdk-7u261-centos-7`, `7.0-jdk-7u261-centos-7`, `7-jdk-7u261-centos-7`

 Additional tags are provided:
-* tags containing a `-SNAPSHOT` or `-SNAPSHOT-yyyymmdd.hhmm` postfix are development artifacts (from the mmaster branch).
+* tags containing a `-SNAPSHOT` or `-SNAPSHOT-yyyymmdd.hhmm` postfix are development artifacts (from the master branch).
 Do not use them in a production environment.
 * tags without any postfix or containing a `-yyyymmdd` postfix are release artifacts

 **NOTE**: Timestamped tags are **NOT** maintained.